tara-fenton/venue/README.md

 ## The technologies, APIs, and modules you used and a description of each

 ### Spotify API
+Using the Spotify API users with a premium account will be able to access their playlists to add to their Spotify playlists.

+### Venues:
+Venues are the CRUD aspect of the project.
+You can create, read, update and delete venues.

 ### dependencies:
 - bcrypt -to crypt passwords
 - body-parser - send data in post